qirangalaxy/discussion_AI_explainability-data_bias/README.md

 ## Conclusion
-We should now know why building trustworthy AI is far more important than coding an AI itself.
+As AI-driven services are emerging everywhere, providing a trustworthy AI with high explainability and minimized bias would be the key to differentiate your AI from others.
 [CIBC's Trustworthy AI Commitment](https://www.cibc.com/content/dam/about_cibc/corporate_responsibility/pdfs/trustworthy-ai-guidelines-en.pdf) outlines its six trustworthy AI principles, indicating the importance of recognition and effort for using AI in banking industry.
-This is definitely a great example showing an organization's social responsibility and transparency towards public.
+This is definitely a great example showing its copmetitive advantage from the aspects of social responsibility and transparency towards public.